loopline-systems/apidoc/README.md

 ### Usage

-For using the API, you need a &lt;CLIENT_ID&gt; and an &lt;API-KEY&gt; which you can receive both in your admin section.
+For using the API, you need a &lt;CLIENT_ID&gt; and an &lt;API_KEY&gt; which you can receive both in your admin section.

 All data sent and received uses the MIME_TYPE `application/json`.

 API Base URL: `https://api.loopline-systems.com`

-Example cURL request: `curl https://api.loopline-systems.com/users -X GET -H "X-Api-Client: <CLIENT_ID>" -H "X-Api-Key: <API_KEY>"`
+Example cURL request: `curl https://api.loopline-systems.com/users -X GET -H "X-Loopline-Client: <CLIENT_ID>" -H "X-Api-Key: <API_KEY>"`

 !
 Each Endpoint description will contain Sample Requests and Reponses as well.